Differential Calculus#

 \[ \frac{df}{dx} = \lim_{h \to 0} \frac{f(x+h) - f(x)}{h}, \]

-providing this limit exists[1].
-To give a concrete example, we can take the function \(f(x)=x^2\),
+where-ever this limit exists[1].
+To give a concrete example, we can take the function \(f(x)=x^2\) and substitute it into the definition of the derivative:

 \[ \frac{f(x+h) - f(x)}{h} = \frac{(x+h)^2 - x^2}{h} = \frac{2xh + h^2 }{h} = 2x +h, \]